m-yamazoe/documentation/agent/linux/scripts/backupDataSource.rst

-It invokes the script /mnt/services/$SERVICE_ID/bin/enstratus-backupDataSource , if existent, to backup a Data Source. enstratus~backupDataSource is usually an ad~hoc script meant to backup an specific kind of data source, for example using mysqldump for MySQL databases, pgdump for PostGRESQL, etc.
+It invokes the script /mnt/services/$SERVICE_ID/bin/enstratus-backupDataSource , if existent, to backup a Data Source. enstratus~backupDataSource is usually an ad~hoc script meant to backup an specific kind of data source, for example using mysqldump for MySQL databases, pgdump for PostgreSQL, etc.

 Options